piccolo-orm/piccolo_web/content/blog/asyncio_gather.md

     asyncio.run(main())
 ```

+We are using the [httpx](https://github.com/encode/httpx) library to make network requests.

 One thing to be aware of is you can potentially open up a lot of connections using `gather`.
 If you open too many, this can result in errors as operating systems will only let you open a certain number of sockets at a time, so don't go too crazy!

 Likewise, when connecting to a database, only a certain number of connections can be open at a time.
 It's important to use a connection pool to avoid errors.

-Here's an example using Piccolo:
+Here's an example using [Piccolo](http://piccolo-orm.com/):

 ```python
 import asyncio